 Below is a brief description of all the fundamental rights in detail:

 Freedom is the reward cherished by any democratic society.
 It is one of the constitutional rights guaranteed by the constitution of India.
-The right to freedom entitles basic rights to humans with respect to speech, form assemblies, personal liberty, and freedom to live a life of dignity.
+The right to freedom entitles basic rights to humans for speech, form assemblies, personal liberty, and freedom to live a life of dignity.

 Article 19 - Freedom to the following concerns.

-Article 20 - Protection with respect to the conviction for offences.
+Article 20 - Protection concerning the conviction for offences.

 Article 21 - Right to life and personal liberty.